-Lorrie Cozzens, director of marketing at DroneAscent, ran into this problem.
+Lorrie Cozzens, vice president of marketing communications at DroneAscent, ran into this problem.

 After earning a master’s degree, she applied to consolidate her federal student loans.
-She checked up on her application regularly, but every time, she was told her servicer was still processing it.
-After six months of back-and-forth, Cozzens finally snapped.
+She checked in on her application regularly, but every time she was told her servicer was still processing it.
+After six months of back and forth, Cozzens was done.

 “Look,” she recalled telling the loan servicer’s rep. “I don’t want my business with you.
 This [is] being forced.
 This process should have been over months ago.
 What on earth is the holdup?”

-After reviewing her application, the representative found that Cozzens’ birth year had been mistyped as 1899 – she would have been 97 years old.
+After reviewing her application, the representative found that Cozzens’ birth year had been mistyped — she would have been 97 years old.

 The error was corrected, and her consolidation was processed.

 What you can do

 To prevent such errors, it might be helpful to regularly review your student loan accounts.